Adam-SungMin-Park/Adam-SungMin-Park/README.md

   <h1>Hi there 👋 !
 My name is Adam Park</h1>

   <h2>I am a Full Stack Web Developer :computer:</h2>
+  <h3>I decided to pursue coding so that I could also contribute to this internet world and ultimately make the world a better place to live in. :pray: </h3>

   <h1>I live in :house: </h1>

   <h2> Orange County, CA<h2>

   <h1>⚡ Technologies I use <h1>
   <h2>